losrobbos/vercel-fullstack-deploy-guide/README.md

 Make sure you are in your express folder.

-Open a terminal and simply run: `vercel`
+Open a terminal and run: `npm run deploy`

 Leave all the defaults that vercel offers you (so never manually state Y or N, just hit enter on every question).